The means test takes account of virtually every form of income but assesses

 income from farming and other forms of self-employment, income from certain

-from property and capital.
+employment and income from property and capital.

 you and ask to see various documents.
 For example, accounts prepared for tax